 charred food is not the healthiest thing in the world.
 Riverside

 Ribs take a long time to make tender and anyone will tell you the best rib is the one that the meat falls away from the bone and yet still moist with some fatty bits.
 Once I tried pressure cooking the ribs for 20 minutes before placing them in the oven.
-It made great stock and lame ribs.
+It made great stock.
 After that I came to the conclusion you cannot hurry ribs.
-Ribs must be covered and slow roasted in the oven to sublime tenderness before the sauce is applied.
+Ribs must be covered and slow roasted in the oven to sublime tenderness before sauce is applied.

 Ah the sauce.
 I have two previous rib recipes.
 In the first one the sauce forms while it bakes with the meat and stays chunky.
 The next one is a more refined version, but essentially the same.
 This time the sauce just kind of came together as I assembled the ingredients by feel.
-This maybe the best.
 It is too bad I can't put them side by side for comparison.
 None of my barbecue sauces are hot.
 Even the kids and the elderly can eat it.
-But if you prefer fiery, nothing can stop you from putting a few chilies in.
+But if you prefer fiery, nothing can stop you from putting in a few chilies.

 1 pork rib